Problems During Training

 GP Specialty training is only the start of the education that you will require as a general practitioner and the time spent as a registrar in practice can seem insufficient to cover many of the skills you will need.

 Five study days held over the course of the year based on small group work where you can explore and learn about management skills and your own development.
 Participants are expected to attend most or all of the days.

 Less Than Full Time Training

-Trainees of either sex can apply for less than full-time training, but must have well founded reasons why full-time training is impractical
+Trainees of any gender can apply for less than full-time training, but must have well founded reasons why full-time training is impractical

 There are two eligibility categories:

 Category 1: Those doctors in training with:-